girishji/autosuggest.vim/README.md

 ### Highlight Groups

-Highlight group `AS_SearchCompletePrefix` affects style of the fragment of menu item that matches text being searched.
-By default it is linked to highlight group `Special`.
-Popup menu appearance is determined by Vim's highlight groups `Pmenu`, `PmenuSel`, `PmenuSbar` and `PmenuThumb`.
-For command completion `WildMenu` group (`:h hl-WildMenu`) can be used.
+The `AS_SearchCompletePrefix` highlight group influences the fragment of a menu item that matches the text being searched.
+By default, it is linked to the highlight group `Special`.
+The appearance of the popup menu is determined by Vim's highlight groups `Pmenu`, `PmenuSel`, `PmenuSbar`, and `PmenuThumb`.
+For command completion, the `WildMenu` group (refer to `:h hl-WildMenu`) can be utilized.

 ### Case Sensitive Search